-- (1) A person is a worker in relation to a hospital if: - (a) the person is an employee or contractor of the hospital or a student under the supervision of an employee or contractor of the hospital; or

-- (b) the person's presence at the hospital is for the purposes of providing health, medical or pharmaceutical goods or services to a patient of the hospital, whether the goods or services are provided for consideration or on a voluntary basis; or - (c) the person is a disability worker and the person's presence at the hospital is for the purposes of providing a disability service to a patient with a disability; or - (d) the person's presence at the hospital is for the purposes of providing goods or services that are necessary for the effective operation of the hospital, whether the goods or services are provided for consideration or on a voluntary basis; or Note: union and employer representatives are covered by this paragraph. - (e) the person's presence at the hospital is authorised or required for the purposes of emergency management, law enforcement, or the performance of a duty, function or power under a law.
+- (1) A person is a worker in relation to a hospital if: - (a) the person is an employee or contractor of the hospital or a student under the supervision of an employee or contractor of the hospital; or - (b) the person's presence at the hospital: - (i) is for the purposes of providing health, medical or pharmaceutical goods or services to a patient of the hospital, whether the goods or services are provided for consideration or on a voluntary basis; and - (ii) has been arranged by appointment in advance; and - (iii) is approved by an officer of the hospital with the position of Chief Medical Officer, Chief Operating Officer, or equivalent; or - (c) the person is a disability worker and the person's presence at the hospital is for the purposes of providing a disability service to a patient with a disability; or - (d) the person's presence at the hospital is for the purposes of providing goods or services that are necessary for the effective operation of the hospital, whether the goods or services are provided for consideration or on a voluntary basis; or Note: union and employer representatives are covered by this paragraph. - (e) the person's presence at the hospital is authorised or required for the purposes of emergency management, law enforcement, or the performance of a duty, function or power under a law.

-6 Definition of visitor
+6 Definition of visitor, limits on visits